-Opinion of the Scientific Committee on Plants Regarding the Genetically Modified, Insect Resistant Maize Lines Notified by the Monsanto Company - https://ec.europa.eu/food/system/files/2020-12/sci-com-scp-out02-en.pdf (Accessed 8 October 2020)
+&lt;sup>3 Opinion of the Scientific Committee on Plants Regarding the Genetically Modified, Insect Resistant Maize Lines Notified by the Monsanto Company - https://ec.europa.eu/food/system/files/2020-12/sci-com\scp\out02\en.pdf (Accessed 12 August 2022)

-4 For products previously authorised under Directive 90/220/EEC.
+&lt;sup>4 For products previously authorised under Directive 90/220/EEC.
 Other food and/or feed aspects previously authorised under Regulation (EC) No 258/97 or notified under Articles 8 and 20 of Regulation (EC) No 1829/2003 were covered in separate renewal applications according to Articles 8(1)(a), 8(1)(b) and 20(1)(b) of Regulation (EC) No 1829/2003.

-feed consisting of and/or containing MON 810 and food and feed additives, and feed materials produced from MON 810; and (2) the use of seed for cultivation.
-Following Directive (EU) 2015/412 of 11 March 2015, the geographical scope of the authorisation for cultivation of MON 810 was adapted on 3 March 2016 (European Commission, 2016).
-On 8 July 2016, the European Commission presented the Draft Commission Implementing Decision authorising the renewal of existing food and food ingredients produced from MON 810; feed consisting and/or containing MON 810 and food and feed additives, and feed materials produced from MON 810 to the Standing Committee on Plants, Animals, Food and Feed (PAFF) for a vote, where no qualified majority was reached.
+scope of the authorisation for cultivation of MON 810 was adapted on 3 March 2016 (European Commission, 2016).
+On 8 July 2016, the European Commission presented the Draft Commission Implementing Decision authorising the renewal of existing food and food ingredients produced from MON 810; feed consisting of and/or containing MON 810 and food and feed additives, and feed materials produced from MON 810 to the Standing Committee on Plants, Animals, Food and Feed (PAFF) for a vote, where no qualified majority was reached.
 On 4 July 2017, the European Commission adopted the renewal of the authorisation for the placing on the market of MON 810 for all uses, with the exception of pollen and cultivation (European Commission, 2017).

-In 2020, MON 810 was planted in the EU on approximately 102 367 hectares in two countries: 4 216 ha and 98 152 ha in Portugal and Spain, respectively (DGAV, 2020; MAPA, 2020).
+In 2021, MON 810 was planted in the EU on approximately 100 927 hectares in two countries: 4 321 ha and 96 606 ha in Portugal and Spain, respectively (DGAV, 2021b; MAPA, 2021).

 Results of Insect Resistance Management (IRM) are provided to the European Commission on an annual basis (i.e. this report) in line with the obligations under Commission Decision 98/294/EC of 22 April 1998.
-In addition, Bayer always has also reported on a voluntary basis about its activities to identify the occurrence of adverse effects of MON 810 or its use on human health or the environment which were not anticipated in the environmental risk assessment (General Surveillance monitoring).
+In addition, Bayer has also reported on a voluntary basis since 2005 about its activities to identify the occurrence of adverse effects of MON 810 or its use on human health or the environment which were not anticipated in the environmental risk assessment (General Surveillance monitoring).
 In addition to any reporting obligation in terms of annual monitoring activities, in case an investigation establishes that MON 810 is the cause of an adverse effect, Bayer will immediately inform the European Commission.
 Bayer, in collaboration with the European Commission and the competent authorities of relevant member states, and based on a scientific evaluation of the potential consequences of the observed adverse effect, will then define and implement management measures to protect human health or the environment, as necessary.

-MON 810 monitoring reports were submitted to the European Commission since 2005 (Bayer Agriculture BV, 2020; Bayer Agriculture BVBA, 2018, 2019; Monsanto Europe S.A., 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017).
-Since 2010, the reports follow the format as laid out in Annex I to Commission Decision 2009/770/EC (European Commission, 2009) and confirm consistently the initial conclusions on the safety of MON 810.
+MON 810 monitoring reports were submitted to the European Commission since 2005 (Bayer Agriculture BV, 2020, 2021; Bayer Agriculture BVBA, 2018, 2019; Monsanto Europe S.A., 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017).
+Since 2010, the reports follow the format as laid out in Annex I to Commission Decision 2009/770/EC (European Commission, 2009) and confirm consistently and repeatedly the initial conclusions on the safety of MON 810.

-1.1 Crop/trait(s): Maize/insect resistance

-1.2 Decision authorisation number pursuant to Directive 2 date of consent pursuant to Directive 2001/18/EC: · ·

-1.3 Decision authorisation number and date of authorisation (EC) No 1829/2003: •

-1.4 Unique identifier: MON-ØØ81Ø-6

-1.5 Reporting period: July 2020 - June 2021

-1.6 Other monitoring reports have been/ will be submitted in respect of:
+1.1 Crop/trait(s): Maize/insect protection 1.2 Decision authorisation number pursuant to Direct date of consent pursuant to Directive 2001/18/EC: 1.3 Decision authorisation number and date of authoris No 1829/2003: 1.4 Unique identifier: MON-ØØ81Ø-6 1.5 Reporting period: July 2021 - June 2022 1.6 Other monitoring reports have been/ will be submitted in respect of:

-Import and Processing Food/Feed